 |Ring Peephole Cam||1080p||155º||Replaces Peephole||2.4GHz|

-*Pre-Roll allows you to see 4 seconds of video before the motion was triggered.
+*Pre-roll allows you to see four seconds of video before the motion is triggered

 Ring Alarm manufactures all of its wireless equipment instead of using equipment from big-name companies like GE and Interlogix, which manufacture the majority of Frontpoint’s sensors.
 But there’s nothing wrong with Ring Alarm manufacturing its own equipment or Frontpoint using third-party equipment to build its system.

 However, we do question whether it may be better that Frontpoint uses third-parties for its equipment needs because it allows them to focus on other parts of the business, like customer service.

 Frontpoint has a three-year warranty (competitive), and Ring Alarm has a one-year warranty (less than what most competitors offer).

 If you want to integrate home automation equipment with your security system, both Frontpoint and Ring Alarm have options.

 - August door locks (that are Z-Wave compatible)